Get Tech Tips

 However, if you’ve tried doing that and then comparing your answer to the actual amperage measurement, you’ll know that there’s a lot less current than the equation would lead you to believe.
-Ohm’s Law appears to be inaccurate most of the time, and it’s a bit frustrating because there’s such an emphasis on it in electrical education, but it doesn’t seem to work in the field.
-Why do we even learn about it in the first place?
+Ohm’s law appears to be inaccurate most of the time, and it’s a bit frustrating because there’s such an emphasis on it in electrical education.
+Why do we even learn about it in the first place if it doesn’t seem to work in the field?

 Maybe I’ve gotten a bit ahead of myself by tacking “inductive” onto words without explaining them.
 So, what is a load, anyway?

 Simply put, a load is a component that does something in an electrical circuit.
 For example, a lightbulb is a load because it lights up when it receives power.
-In terms of the work we do, motors and transformers are loads that we regularly use.
+In HVAC, we regularly use loads like motors and transformers.

 There’s quite a difference between lightbulbs and motors or transformers.
 They each belong to different load categories; lightbulbs are resistive loads, while motors and transformers are inductive loads.
 Resistive loads have a heating component (toasters, oven coils, and electric heaters are also resistive loads), and inductive loads have an electromagnetic element.